AlmondRocca/CPSC122/README.md

-Code repository for my CPSC122 programs
+Code repository for my CPSC122 programs.
+Projects are on main branch